ArturoHaru/Gilded-rose-java-arturo/GildedRoseReadMe.txt

     sellIn and quality decreases each day
     quality is max 50

-Aged Brie -> CommonItem:
+ImprovingItem -> CommonItem:
+    +1 quality every day

+BackstagePasse -> ImprovingItem:
+    if 10>sellIn>5: +2 quality every day
-    increases in quality every day
+    if sellIn<5: +3 quality every day
+    if sellin = 0: quality = 0

 LegendaryItem -> Item:
     never has to be sold
     never decreases in quality

-BackstageTicket -> CommonItems:
+ConjuredItem -> Item:
+    -2 quality each day
+-

-Sulfuras is an object of LegendaryItem
+Sulfuras should be an object of LegendaryItem
     quality = 80

+AgedBrie should be an object of ImprovingItem

+but to make code compatible with the previous one I will have to make them classes and give them names

+I cannot implement methods to the Item class so I will derive an abstract class from it and use it as new